 Matthew Travis serves as the first Deputy Director for the Cybersecurity and Infrastructure Security Agency (CISA).
 Mr. Travis served as Deputy Under Secretary for the National Protection and Programs Directorate (NPPD) before the agency became CISA on November 16, 2018.
 As Deputy Director, he supports the CISA Director in overseeing the Cybersecurity Division, the Infrastructure Security Division, the National Risk Management Center, and the Emergency Communications Division.
 His operational support responsibilities are to ensure a holistic approach to critical infrastructure protection across physical and cyber risks activities.

-Jeanette Manfra serves as the Assistant Director for Cybersecurity for the Cybersecurity and Infrastructure Security Agency (CISA).
-Ms. Manfra leads the CISA mission of protecting and strengthening the nation’s critical infrastructure from cyber threats.
+Bryan Ware serves as the Assistant Director for Cybersecurity for the Cybersecurity and Infrastructure Security Agency (CISA).
+Mr. Ware leads the Department of Homeland Security (DHS) mission of protecting and strengthening the nation’s critical infrastructure from cyber threats.

 Brian Harrell was appointed by the President of the United States in December 2018 to serve as the Department of Homeland Security’s Assistant Secretary for Infrastructure Protection.
 Brian now serves as the first Assistant Director for Infrastructure Security within the Cybersecurity and Infrastructure Security Agency (CISA).